kaapana/kaapana/docs/source/user_guide/workflows.rst

 * A configurable side-panel metadata dashboard for exploring metadata distributions.
 * Shortcut-based tagging functionality for quick and effective data annotation and categorization.
 * Full-text search for filtering items based on metadata.
-* A side panel series viewer using an adjusted OHIF Viewer-v3 to display DICOM next to the series metadata.
+* A side panel series viewer using an adjusted OHIF Viewer-iframe to display DICOM next to the series metadata.

 In the following sections, we delve into these functionalities.